Young driver insurance

 Haggling is not a must – especially if you want to try a new provider – but if you're looking to renew with your current insurer it's well worth contacting it to negotiate.

-Once you've followed the steps above and got the overall cheapest price, give your insurer a call or use its online chat to see if will beat or match it.
+Once you've followed the steps above and got the overall cheapest price, give your insurer a call or use its online chat to see whether it will beat or match the quote.
 Usually it's as simple as asking, but if you're not getting any luck, see our Car and home insurance haggling guide for top tips.

 Rang my insurer up, explained how I wanted to stay as I love their service.
-He quoted me a new price of £423, saving £152 and no changes.
+They quoted me a new price of £423, saving £152 and no changes.
 So happy that I rang.
-Thanks for the best tips everrr!
+Thanks for the best tips ever!

 Have you used this guide's techniques to save on your car insurance?
 If so, please feed back on the price you found in the Young drivers' insurance savings forum discussion.

-What extras can I get with young car insurance?
+What extras can I get with my car insurance?

-Many policies will have optional extras, or add-ons, that you can choose to include.
+Many policies will have optional extras, or add-ons, which you can choose to include.
 Common extra car insurance options include:

-• Protected no-claims discount.
+Protected no-claims discount.
 If you have a policy for a full year and don't make a claim, you'll earn a discount on the following year.
-This can be valuable so you can choose to protect it, which means you won't lose it.
-See what is no-claim bonus protection? for full help.
+And this can build up over time, to over 10 years' worth of discounts.
+Because of its value you can choose to protect it, meaning you can make a number of claims before losing it.
+See What is no-claims bonus protection? for full help.

 You don't have to have a policy that has any of these extras, but if they're important to you (for example, you would need a courtesy car to get to work if you couldn't drive your own), make sure any policy you buy has this cover.